svbygoibear/hermes-crypto-core/README.md

 -   [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html): Interacting with any CLI commands will require the installation of AWS CLI.
 -   [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html): We will be using the AWS SAM CLI for deploying code.
 This is also to run our lambda API locally for testing.
 Currently this has been tested on version `1.121.0`.
 -   [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git): You will also need to install Git (hopefully you have already - but if not now is your chance!).
--   [Docker](https://www.docker.com/): To make things easier, this project has been docker-rized.
+-   [Docker](https://www.docker.com/): To make things easier, this project has been dockerized.
 No more manual db setup, just compose and GO.
 -   [NoSQL Workbench](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html): If you want to connect to your local instance of DynamoDB - use AWS' NoSQL Workbench.
 For more info on connecting to a local db; check [this](https://medium.com/@bthiban/running-dynamodb-locally-using-docker-68c8bbed29fa) out.
 -   [AWS Lambda runtime interface emulator](https://docs.aws.amazon.com/lambda/latest/dg/go-image.html#go-image-provided): If you want to attempt to run and debug the underlying serverless Lambda architecture, you will need to install the emulator.
 More info [here](https://github.com/aws/aws-lambda-runtime-interface-emulator?tab=readme-ov-file#installing) as well.
 Take note of your operating system.
 -   [Make](https://makefiletutorial.com/): Another way to interact with this repo is to make use of...
 Make!
 It is still useful, even if this is not a large program.